Classified School Employee Summer Assistance

 The Classified School Employee Summer Assistance program allows classified employees in K-12 districts to withhold up to 10 percent of their monthly salary during the school year, and receive that money — matched by the state up to a dollar for dollar — in one or two payments during the summer.

 Who is eligible to participate?

 First, your district must choose to participate in the program.
 If your district is participating, classified employees must be employed by the district for at least one year prior to electing to have funds withheld.
-The employee must work less than 11 months out of a 12-month period, and earn no more than $62,400 per school year.
+The employee must work 11 months or fewer out of a 12-month period, and earn no more than $62,400 per school year.

-In June of 2020, the state budget trailer bill AB 77 appropriated $60 million in one-time funds to the California Dept. of Education for the 2020–21 fiscal year to fund the Classified School Employee Summer Assistance Program, and made those funds available until June 30, 2025.
+In June 2020, the Legislature appropriated $60 million in one-time funds to the California Dept. of Education to fund the Classified School Employee Summer Assistance Program.
+The funds will be available through June 30, 2024.